-This weekend 200+ programmers, designers, and idea people got together as part of Vancouver Startup Week’s Hackathon.
-I personally love this event (in it’s second year) and am excited that Two Tall Totems provides support via $10,000 in kind development prize to the winning team.
+This weekend, 200+ programmers, designers, and idea people got together as part of Vancouver Startup Week’s Hackathon.
+I personally love this event (in its second year now) and am excited that TTT Studios provides support via $10,000 in kind development prize to the winning team.
 The opportunity to help polish the selected project is very exciting for us at TTT.
 Even more so for me after spending a good portion of the weekend watching the hackers compete.

 Six months ago I helped run the VanHacks hackathon and I know how much work goes into making sure the weekend runs smoothly.
 VSW Hacks went so well because of all the hard work of Huan Ho and his Rallyteam team, Peter Luong, and Alice Liang (and many amazing volunteers in green shirts).
 This was a well attended hackathon with over 200 hackers but it felt like a small one because of their preparation and direction.
 Amazing work team!

-I was blessed to be alongside 6 really smart people judging the event.
-I was really impressed by my fellow table partners Aya Zook and Amy Rae.
+I was blessed to be alongside six very smart people judging the event.
+I was really impressed by my fellow table partners: Aya Zook and Amy Rae.
 Their quick analysis of the goals of each team impressed me.
 Even better they shared golden advice / feedback to all contestants presenting.